 The Bachelor of Science in Elementary Education degree leads to the State of Illinois Professional Educator Licensure in Elementary Education.
 Elementary Education Majors must complete all requirements of the College of Education to be eligible for licensure.
+Illinois Licensure for Elementary Educators will be inclusive for grades 1-6 beginning in 2017.
+Students seeking licensure to teach in the middle grades, grades 5-8, should complete the middle level grade endorsement.
+Students seeking Kindergarten through grade 2 should seek Early Childhood licensure.

-Illinois Articulation Initiative (IAI) are general education courses Concordia agrees to accept in lieu of comparable, lower-division general education requirements.
-These courses are indicated by IAI codes in parentheses following Concordia University's catalog listing.
+Illinois Articulation Initiative (IAI) are general education courses Concordia-Chicago agrees to accept in lieu of comparable, lower-division general education requirements.
+These courses are indicated by IAI codes in parentheses following CUC's catalog listing.
 For more information regarding IAI transfer credit, please see the Illinois Board of Higher Education's iTransfer website at www.itransfer.org.